|Title:||Head Men's Basketball Coach|

 In 2008-09, Hammel led his Warriors to the program's eighth NCAA tournament and sixth appearance in the NCAA Regional Semifinals.
 With the program’s second-straight 20-win season of the 21st century in 2009-10, the Warriors rattled off 11 consecutive victories during the year under Hammel.
 Five Warriors averaged double-figure scoring for a team that was tops in the Northeast-10 Conference in points per game (77.8), while boasting the league’s second-highest turnover margin (+3.70).

-In 2008-09, Merrimack started 9-1 marking the best start for a Hammel-led team.
+In 2008-09, Merrimack started the year an incredible 9-1, marking the best 10-game start for a Hammel-led team.
 Their 20 wins before the tournament was the first time it was achieved since the 1998-99 campaign.

 A pair of Hammel's recruits (Duncan and Mency) were named to the Northeast-10 All-Conference team in the spring of 2010.
 Duncan, also a Bob Cousy Award finalist, was named to the First Team, while Mency was tabbed to the Second Team.
 Both graduated with 2000 career points and were All-Americans.

 In 2000, the Warriors captured both the Northeast-10 regular season and tournament crowns before falling in the regional semifinals.
-The Hammel-led Warriors also went to the NCAA tourney in 1991 and 1992.
+The Hammel-led Warriors also punched tickets to the Big Dance in 1991 and 1992.

 At the conclusion of the 1982-83 seasons, Joe Dickson was named both All-America and Academic All-America and is No. 2 in scoring in school history with 2,130 points.